pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

 Everything looks familiar, except for the ref attribute.
 The ref attribute is used to reference the element in the component.
-Its function is similar to the ‘name’ attribute in AngularJS.
+Its function is similar to the `name` attribute in AngularJS.
 Instead of finding elements by id or by class, we do it by ref.
 In this particular case, the ref will be used to get the value of the text field and send it to the server.

-If you tried to click the ‘submit’ button, you’ll notice that nothing happens.
+If you tried to click the `submit` button, you’ll notice that nothing happens.
 So let’s add an event handler!
 To do this, we need to slightly alter the html of the button:

 ```javascript
 <button onClick={this.handleClick}>Submit</button>

 ```

-Once we have this, when we click the button the component will look for the handleClick() function.
+Once we have this, when we click the button the component will look for the `handleClick()` function.
 We must define it in the JavaScript file.

 _app/assets/javascripts/components/_\__new\__item.js.jsx_